Lukhausen/Lepus/typst/supercharged-dhbw/chapters/data_augumentation.typ

 == Tokenization Analysis for Qwen2.5-3B Model

-A critical component of our research involved tokenization analysis of the Qwen2.5-3B model when processing numerical grid representations.
+A critical component of our research involved tokenization analysis of the Qwen2.5-3B model @bai2023qwen when processing numerical grid representations.
 Given the central importance of grid-based pattern recognition in ARC tasks, this investigation was essential for establishing an empirical foundation for subsequent optimization strategies.

 #figure(
  grid(
  rows: 2,
  gutter: 2mm,
  image("../assets/screenshots/example_tokenization_1.png", width: 60%),
  image("../assets/screenshots/example_tokenization_2.png", width: 100%),
  ),
- caption: [Token Visualisation of Different Strings @lukhausen2025tokenvisualisation] )
+ caption: [Token Visualisation of Different Strings.
+Each colored segment represents an individual token as processed by the model. @lukhausen2025tokenvisualisation]
+)

 Our analysis revealed a distinctive tokenization pattern wherein Qwen2.5-3B encodes individual numerals as discrete tokens, contrasting with the encoding mechanisms employed in GPT-3 model architectures.
 This tokenization characteristic aligns with research documenting enhanced mathematical processing capabilities through appropriate numerical tokenization strategies. @sun2023tokenizationconsistencymattersgenerative @bostrom2020bytepairencodingsuboptimal @singh2024tokenizationcountsimpacttokenization For ARC tasks specifically, this property facilitates precise numeric pattern recognition — a capability essential for abstract reasoning functions.